togrupe/dlive-midi-tools/README.md

 # dlive-midi-tools
 ## Description
 Python and midi/tcp based tool to prepare channel lists for Allen &amp; Heath dlive & Avantis.
 Based on a spreadsheet the following parameters can be preconfigured and in one or more steps be written into real dlive systems or into dLive Director via midi/tcp.
-Additionally from the same spreadsheet a DAW recording session for Reaper can be generated.
+Additionally from the same spreadsheet a DAW recording session for Reaper or Tracks Live can be generated.
 - Channel Name
 - Channel Color
 - Channel Mute